hunteke/temoa/docs/source/Documentation.rst

 The Temoa model code is split into 5 main files:

  * ``temoa_model.py`` - contains the overall model definition, defining the various sets, parameters, variables, and equations of the Temoa model.
-To get a high-level overview of the model, this is the file to peruse.
+   Peruse this file for a high-level overview of the model.

  * ``temoa_rules.py`` - mainly contains the rule implementations.
-That is, this file has the meat of the objective function, pseudo-parameter creation, and constraint creation logic.
-Where ``temoa_model`` provides the high-level overview, this file provides the actual summations and relational equation implementations.
+That is, this file implements the objective function, internal parameters, and constraint logic.
+Where ``temoa_model`` provides the high-level overview, this file provides the actual equation implementations.

  * ``temoa_lib.py`` - mainly contains meta functions for the model.
 For instance, Temoa makes heavy use of sparse sets, and ``temoa_lib`` contains the functions that create those sparse sets.
-This file also contains various error checking routines, so that their logic does not clutter the implementations in ``temoa_rules``, as well as the logic that handles the command line interaction.
+This file also contains various error checking routines (so that their logic does not clutter the implementations in ``temoa_rules``) as well as the logic that handles the command line interaction.

  * ``temoa_graphviz.py`` - Currently Temoa's sole visualizations are generated
    through Graphviz.
 This file contains the various Graphviz-specific graph generation routines.

- * ``temoa_stochastic.py`` - contains the PySP mandated alterations to the deterministic model for use in a stochastic function.
+ * ``temoa_stochastic.py`` - contains the PySP required alterations to the deterministic model for use in a stochastic model.
 Specifically, Temoa only needs one additional constraint class in order to partition the calculation of the objective function per period.